 sites/*/modulesdirectories.
 Leave other modules in place, even though they are incompatible with Drupal 7.x.

-Download the latest Drupal 7.x release to a directory outside of your web root.
+Download the latest Drupal release of the target version to a directory outside of your web root.
 Extract the archive and copy the files into your Drupal directory.

 On a typical Unix/Linux command line, use the following commands to download

 tar -zxvf drupal-x.y.tar.gz

 drupal-x.y/containing all Drupal files and directories.
 Copy the files into your Drupal installation directory: